 MED - Rulemaking

 Following the lead of the Governor’s Amendment 64 Task Force, the Marijuana Enforcement Division (MED) has adopted a highly collaborative process to develop industry regulations.
-The Division initially assembles work groups made up of stakeholders and subject matter experts to deliberate and provide direction and guidance for the proposed language with which to begin its formal rulemaking process.
+The Division initially assembles work groups made up of stakeholders and subject matter experts to deliberate and provide direction and guidance for the proposed language to begin its formal rulemaking process.

-When rules are adopted by the State Licensing Authority (SLA) they are published with an effective date no sooner than twenty days after the adoption date.
+Once the rules are adopted by the State Licensing Authority (SLA) they are published with an effective date no sooner than twenty days after the adoption date.